fn-nci/contact-server/README.md

    npm run dev
    ```

-3. The server will run on port 4000 by default (http://localhost:4000)
+3. The server will run on port 4000 by default (http://localhost:4000) during development, and on port 8444 when deployed

 ## Environment Variables